chrisrac/objective_thresholds/README.md

 ### Usage
 The *objective_thresholds* package currently includes the module *lowflow* with two functions available.
 To use the package, once installed it should be imported to Python: import objective_thresholds.lowflow as olf
+or:
+import objective_thresholds.flood as ofd for flood studies.
-The function *threshold* allows for the computation of low flow thresholds using breakpoints through the application of the Fisher-Jenks algorithm, which is applied to the lower range of the FDC (calculated from provided dataset: *input_data*).
-By default, the lowest 35% of the FDC is used for low flow threshold calculations, and one threshold value is returned.
+The function *threshold* allows for the computation of low flow (flood) thresholds using breakpoints through the application of the Fisher-Jenks algorithm, which is applied to the lower (higher) range of the FDC (calculated from provided dataset: *input_data*).
+By default, the lowest (highest) 35% of the FDC is used for low flow (flood) threshold calculations, and one threshold value is returned.
 The function accepts as input any array-like data, including: lists, pandas Series, numpy array, or slices of pandas DataFrame.
 Optionally, the *limit* of the lower FDC can be set by the user if a value other than the default 35<sup>th</sup> percentile is needed.
 If the input data are highly discretized (contains numerous repetitive values), the *method* argument controls the result:
 •	*leave* – breaks the computation, Exception is returned;
 •	*max* – the maximum value in the lower FDC range is returned;
 •	*median* – the median value in the lower FDC range is returned.